Get A Quote

 USE-2 Solar Wire

-The USE-2 solar wire has been needed more in recent years as renewable energy and solar power become more and more common.
+The USE-2 solar wire has been needed more in recent years as renewable energy and solar power become increasingly common.
 This wire is rated for various environments but is most commonly used in photovoltaic power and underground.
 USE-2 wire can come with flexible, sunlight-resistant rubber insulation.

 What Type of Wire Insulation Is Best?

 The answer to this question will vary with your application.
-Each type of wire insulation provides a completely unique set of benefits, and each one works best in a unique situation.
+Each type of wire insulation provides unique benefits, and each one works best in a unique situation.
 Here is a breakdown by situation of what wire insulation is best to choose.

 Flammable Areas

-In situations when temperatures get very high and there is a risk for fire igniting, certain materials are best to use to insulate your wires.
-Of the plastic materials, polyvinyl chloride (PVC) and semi-rigid PVC are good options.
-If you are looking for a rubber insulator, neoprene polychloroprene can be made flame retardant and self-extinguishing.
-Silicone is also a good flame retardant rubber option.
+In situations when temperatures get very high and there is a risk of fire igniting, certain materials are best to insulate your wires.
+Polyvinyl chloride (PVC) and semi-rigid PVC are good plastic materials.
+If you are looking for a rubber insulator, neoprene polychloroprene can be made flame-retardant and self-extinguishing.
+Silicone is also a good flame-retact rubber option.
 Of the fluoropolymer options, FEP and PVDF are flame-resistant.

 Outdoor Areas

-If you are installing cables and wires outside, there are materials that are much better suited to withstanding nature.
-If you’re going for plastic insulation, CPE is weather-resistant.
-As for rubber, TPR, EPDM and EPR are good options.
+If you are installing cables and wires outside, some materials are much better suited to withstanding nature.
+CPE is weather-resistant plastic insulation.
+As for rubber, TPR, EPDM, and EPR are good options.
 Your best fluoropolymer option is PVDF.

 Wet Areas

-There are a lot of insulation materials that do not stand up well against water, so if you are insulating in an area that could get wet, it is important to choose the right material.
+Many insulation materials do not stand up well against water, so if you are insulating in an area that could get wet, it is important to choose the right material.
 Polyethylene and semi-rigid PVC are the best plastic options.
 All rubber options will stand up well to water, but EPR is an especially good choice.
 Of your fluoropolymer options, PTFE has good water-resistant properties.

 Chemicals